Clinical Neuropsychology Online

 Alzheimer’s Disease Progression and Stages

-Mild cognitive impairment (MCI) #
+Mild Cognitive Impairment (MCI) #

 • MCI is a condition that is considered to be a transitional stage between normal aging and dementia.